-Kwong Fook Tsz is a one-storey building situated on an Architectural elevated platform, which is divided into two levels; the lower level Merit accommodates the shrine of the Earth God; and the upper level is the funds raised for the establishment of Tung Wah Hospital as well as the breakdown of the expenses in detail.
+7 A stone plaque entitled the renovation of Kwong Fook Tsz in 1869 recorded in its content the funds raised for the establishment of Tung Wah Hospital as well as the breakdown of the expenses in details.
 It serves to testify the association between Kwong Fook Tsz and the founding of Tung Wah Hospital.

-where the Kwong Fook Tsz building is located.
+Kwong Fook Tsz is a one-storey building situated on an elevated Architectural platform, which is divided into two levels: the lower level accommodates the Merit shrine of the Earth God; the upper level is where the Kwong Fook Tsz building is located.
 The shrine of the Earth God is housed in an alcove under a tiled roof with pan, roll and drip tiles decorated in auspicious patterns that also has a chimney for burning paper offerings.
-The shrine was designed to echo the typical Earth God shrine of a local village, with a raised rectangular platform serving as the foundation, and a gable-shaped decorative screen at the back.
+The shrine was designed to echo the typical Earth God shrine of a local village, with a raised rectangular platform serving as the foundation and a gable-shaped decorative screen at the back.
 This background is also topped with a ball-shaped finial, a feature more commonly adopted for decorating Chinese graves than Earth God shrines.
-A granite block inscribed with the Chinese characters "社稷之神" ("the God of Earth and Grain") is placed along the central axis of the shrine alongside a stone dog.
+A block of granite inscribed with the characters 社稷之神 ("the God of Earth and Grain") is placed along the central axis of the shrine alongside a stone dog.

-The Kwong Fook Tsz building itself has three halls and two courtyards, each one bay in width, with a forecourt at the front.
+The Kwong Fook Tsz building itself has three halls and two courtyards each one bay in width, with a forecourt at the front.
 The roof structure consists of timber purlins and load-bearing walls, while the corridors along the sides of the two courtyards comprise "humpbacked" rafters and a purlin system.
 The timber structure is topped with pantiles with green end tiles and drip tiles.
 The most prominent architectural feature on the exterior is the Shiwan (石灣) ceramics on the ridge of the entrance hall.
-These were manufactured in 1895 when the temple was built and feature the repertoire of characters from the 16th century Chinese novel The Investiture of the Gods (《封神演義》).
-In addition, there are a pair of dragon fish and a pair of lions adjacent to this novel scenery.
+These were manufactured in 1895 when the temple was built and feature the repertoire of characters from the 16th-century Chinese novel The Investitures of the Gods (《封神演義》).

-The building is mainly constructed in grey brick and granite.
-Granite was predominantly used for wall bases and door frames.
-The granite lintel above the doorway of the main entrance in the recessed façade is engraved with the Chinese characters "廣福慈航", literally means "blessings and benevolence".
+The building is mainly constructed in grey brick and granite; used for wall bases and door frames, granite features predominantly.
+The granite lintel above the doorway of the main entrance in the recessed façade is engraved with the characters "廣福慈航", which literally mean "blessings and benevolence".
 A set of couplets flanks the doorway.
 Another notable decorative feature is the timber fascia board decorated with fine relief and fretwork presenting auspicious motifs.